On Abel's problem and Gauss congruences: Introduction

 Then the sequence of coefficients of the Puiseux expansion of $x\eta(x)$ at $0$ reads $(a_n)_{n\geq 0}$ and a non-trivial solution of \eqref{eq: EqDiff} is given by

 We shall also use the less precise notation $y:=\exp\int \eta$ with the meaning of \eqref{eqPuiseuxy}.
-By an immediate adaptation of Lemma 7.2 in \cite{ABD}, an algebraic function over $\mathbb C(x)$ which admits a Puiseux expansion at a rational point with rational coefficients is necessarily algebraic over $\mathbb Q(x)$.
+Note that an algebraic function over $\mathbb C(x)$ which admits a Puiseux expansion at a rational point with rational coefficients is necessarily algebraic over $\mathbb Q(x)$.
 In particular, $\eta$ as given in \eqref{eq:Puiseuxeta} with $a_n\in\mathbb Q$ is algebraic over $\mathbb Q(x)$, and thus satisfies a linear differential equation over $\mathbb Q(x)$ (this is based on the fact that $\eta'\in \mathbb Q(x,\eta)$, see \cite{comtet}).
 Similarily, when $y$ given by \eqref{eqPuiseuxy} is algebraic over $\mathbb C(x)$, it is automatically algebraic over $\mathbb Q(x)$; observe that $y$ is algebraic over $\mathbb{Q}(x)$ if and only if $g$ is too.